Last year my St. Patty’s Day Table Decorations were all green and white so this year I decided to jazz it up a with a touch of pink.

 A Touch of Pink for St. Patty’s Day Table Decorations

-The tulips are spread all around the table and adding a pink tulip tied to each napkin helps to creates a romantic touch to the table.
+The tulips are spread all around the table, and adding a pink tulip tied to each napkin helps to create a romantic touch to the table.

-The combination of the pink tulips and the pink flowers on the vintage dishes also help to soften the harsher greens on the St. Paddy’s Day Table Decorations.
+The combination of the pink tulips and the pink flowers on the vintage dishes also helps to soften the harsher greens on the St. Paddy’s Day Table Decorations.

 St. Patty’s Day Decorations

 In addition to the tableware, I received a gift package from Joann Stores to help decorate the porch for St. Patty’s Day.

 Here, you can see a couple of St. Patrick’s Day signs, the cutest St. Patty’s Day gnome, and the shamrock pillow.
 These additional touches work well with the St. Patty’s Day Table Decorations.

 There was even a cute St. Patty’s Day doggy towel included, which made Rudy feel right at home.
 Joann Stores has the cutest seasonal decor as well as anything you need for crafting.

 I hope you enjoyed a touch of pink on the St. Patty’s Day Table Decoration Idea.
 It’s a slightly different idea, but I hope it works for you.